stevenzimmer/ttb-label-verification/README.md

     -   Runs as a standalone proof‑of‑concept to avoid authorization and integration work during the timebox.

 -   **Simplified matching logic**
     -   Field comparisons use exact and normalized string matching rather than richer domain rules for units, synonyms, and formatting variants.
-(See Future state: AI-assisted field matching endpoint for more info on next steps)
+(See Future state: AI-assisted field matching endpoint for more info)

 ## Image capture guidance